How to Recognize a Quack

 • in the case of the corona virus refuses to treat patients with that infection with the same sense of urgency they would any other serious infection.

-• condemns a supplement just because he or she is unfamiliar with it
+• condemns a supplement just because he or she is unfamiliar with it (classic “what you are not up on, you are down on.”)

 • uses a cookie cutter approach-i.e. treats all patients as though they are the same (Even factoring in averages for size, age and gender is not good enough.
 A famous nutrition scientist, Roger Williams, PhD who served the University of Texas at Austin, said “Nutrition is for real people.
 Statistical humans are of little interest.”)
+Genetics and allergies are good exampled of differences.
+One person might require 10 times as much vitamin C as his neighbor.

 • refuses to believe that adverse health effects being experienced by the patient could possibly be related to the treatment being given